-Universal Credit is a new means-tested benefit administered by the Department for Work and Pensions (DWP).
-It has been fully introduced nationally.
-Universal Credit is be available to people who are in or out of work who have little or no income.
-For example if someone is unable to work due to ill health or lack of suitable employment.
+Universal Credit is a means-tested benefit administered by the Department for Work and Pensions (DWP).
+Universal Credit is available to people who are in or out of work who have little or no income.
+As it is a means tested benefit most income and savings of more than £6000 affect the amount paid.
+However savings of £16,000 or more mean there would be no entitlement to Universal Credit at all.

 • Income-based Jobseeker’s Allowance

-• Income-relatec Employment and Support Allowance
+• Income-related Employment and Support Allowance

 • Income Support